PowerShell/ConsoleGuiTools/README.md

 The second command uses a pipeline operator to send the $P variable to **Out-ConsoleGridView**.

-By specifying `-OutputMode Single` the grid view window will be restricted to a single selection, ensuring now more than a single object is returned.
+By specifying `-OutputMode Single` the grid view window will be restricted to a single selection, ensuring no more than a single object is returned.

 ### Example 3: Display a formatted table in a grid view